Policies and Placement

 Please review our School Age Placement Guide to understand the grade for which your child will be considered.
 We understand that moving between international school systems can be a complicated process.
 In our experience, students excel when grouped with those of a similar age and this is especially true for our Lower Elementary classrooms.
-Know that Discovery through Grade 1 applicants will be placed, without exception, in accordance to their age as of August 31.
+Know that in Early Years through Grade 1 applicants will be placed, without exception, in accordance to their age as of August 31.
 Students who have completed a grade 1 programme or higher and who are young according to grade placement guidelines may, at times, be considered for a higher-grade placement.
 Under these circumstances, a student's academic, social and emotional development will guide the student's grade placement.

 Placement from Schools with a Different Calendar Year

 UNIS Hanoi’s academic year starts in August and ends in June.
 A gap in education is not supported by UNIS Hanoi.
 Final grade placement decisions for students who apply from schools or educational systems with a different school calendar, such as those commonly found in Korea, Japan, or Australia, will be based on a combination of factors including the:

 - Percentage of the school year the student has completed in his/her last school

 - Percentage of the school year remaining in our school calendar